 Professor Malcolm McDonald, Emeritus Professor at Cranfield School of Management, shares insights into marketing in the midst of the Covid-19 driven recession – discussing the need for businesses to identify their core market of primary customers and focus on pleasing them, rather than everyone, in order to preserve a resilient customer base.

-Professor Leon Williams, Head of Cranfield Centre for Competitive Creative Design, is working with researchers at Georgia Tech University in the USA on the development of a make-shift globally scalable ventilator based on the bag-valve-mask.
+Professor Leon Williams and the team from the Cranfield Centre for Competitive Creative Design have worked with researchers at Georgia Tech to create new low-cost ventilators for COVID-19 patients.
 Read more on how universities are working to develop solutions for the shortage of PPE and medical devices required to tackle the coronavirus outbreak.

 Professor David Denyer, Professor of Leadership and Organisational Change at Cranfield School of Management, discusses how to take a strategic approach to building and strengthening organisational resilience.